 Ten states, including D.C., have population-adjusted homelessness rates that exceed the national rate of about 174 per 100,000 people — Alaska, California, D.C., Hawaii, Massachusetts, Nevada, New York, Oregon, and Vermont.

 Most states have seen their homeless numbers decline over the past decade, but less than half managed to lower their population-adjusted homelessness rate between 2019 and 2020.
 This further points to a potentially devastating pandemic-related impact in the years to come.

 Also, among those that did have a decline, nine of those were within one or two percentage points, meaning that in many places where progress was being made, it wasn’t much.

 Homelessness by City

-As mentioned, the information we used on homelessness in the nation, states and cities came from the U.S. Department of Housing and Urban Development’s 2018 Point in Time homelessness count.
-You can access the PIT tables here, and this HUD report further helps explain all the data.
+As mentioned, the information we analyzed on homelessness in the nation, states, and cities came from the U.S. Department of Housing and Urban Development’s 2020 Point in Time homelessness count.
+You can access the tables and HUD’s report to Congress here.

 The population data we analyzed came from the U.S. Census Bureau, which lists cities and metro areas using a different method than the count’s CoC.
 In order to reconcile the differences, in cases where multiple CoCs may provide services across a large metro area, such as Seattle-Tacoma, numbers for all applicable CoCs were combined.